 Instructions

-- Make the pie dough ahead of time so it has time to rest for at least 2 hours, but ideally overnight, then shape into the pie dish at least 30 minutes before baking.
+- Make the pie dough ahead of time so it has time to rest for at least 2 hours, but ideally overnight, then shape it into the pie dish at least 30 minutes before baking.
 Full instructions in my Flaky Pie Crust post.
 Alternatively, you can use a store-bought pie crust.Homemade Pie Dough

 - Cover the inside of the pie with parchment paper and fill with baking beans and/or rice.
 Make sure you fill it all the way up the sides of the pie crust to stop the edges from shrinking.